nirds/ng_will_paginate/README.md

     $ bundle

-Or install it yourself as:

-    $ gem install ng_will_paginate
+Add 'ng-will-paginate' as a dependency of your Angular app: angular.module('myModule', ['ng-will-paginate'])

 ## Usage

-TODO: Write usage instructions here
+Include setup steps for will_paginate here, too.

+When triggering on page, pass model name like in WP.
+Setup includes which Rails endpoint each model name can go to.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release` to create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing
+Issues and tasks are in the Issues for this repo.
+We'd love your help!

+Please comment on an Issue if you'd like to work on it, and submit a Pull Request when the work is done.
+All code should be tested.

 1. Fork it ( https://github.com/[my-github-username]/ng_will_paginate/fork )
 2. Create your feature branch (`git checkout -b my-new-feature`)